danlentz/cl-ctrie/readme.md

   removal is an arc consisting of an `ENTOMBED` inode (one referencing a TNODE), then, if that arc remains accessible from the parent of a CNODE containing it, generate the compression of that CNODE and update its parent INODE with the result.

-_[generic-function]_ `LEAF-NODE-KEY  (RESOURCE)`

-> Return the KEY contained in a node that may be either an SNODE or entombed SNODE, regardless of which kind it happens to be

-_[generic-function]_ `LEAF-NODE-VALUE  (RESOURCE)`

-> Return the VALUE contained in a node that may be either an SNODE or entombed SNODE, regardless of which kind it happens to be

-_[generic-function]_ `FIND-CTRIE-ROOT  (CTRIE-DESIGNATOR)`

-> FIND-CTRIE-ROOT is a subprimitive used by the internal CTRIE implementation to access the root inode of a given ctrie root-container.
-It does not provide safe access to the contents of that inode and should not be referenced by the higher-level implementation or end-user code.
-The purpose of FIND-CTRIE-ROOT is to incorporate a level of indirection specialized on the class of the root container to facilitate future extension with alternate storage models, e.g., an external persistent disk-based store.
-See also `(cas cl-ctrie::find-ctrie-root)`

 _[structure]_        `RDCSS-DESCRIPTOR ()`